theoddden/Float-Protocols/README.md

 ## Future Protocols

 - **AST SpaceMobile** - Direct-to-cell cellular format (future-proofing for enterprise IoT APIs)
+- **Iridium NTN***

-**Note**: AST SpaceMobile integration is future-proofing for when they release enterprise APIs.
-AST SpaceMobile has successfully tested IoT device connectivity (BeWhere Holdings, Oct 2025) and plans NB-IoT support.
+**Note**: AST SpaceMobile has successfully tested IoT device connectivity (BeWhere Holdings, Oct 2025) and plans NB-IoT support.
 The ASTS Protobuf format is speculative and will be updated based on official API documentation when released.

 ## Features